waynetanaka/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd : Write a script that changes the working directory to the previous one
+the working directory and the /boot directory